YoshitakaMo/localcolabfold/README.md

 ## New Updates

+- 30APr2023, Updated to use python 3.10 for compatibility with Google Colaboratory.
 - 09Mar2023, version 1.5.1 released.
 The base directory has been changed to `localcolabfold` from `colabfold_batch` to distinguish it from the execution command.
 - 09Mar2023, version 1.5.0 released.
 See [Release v1.5.0](https://github.com/YoshitakaMo/localcolabfold/releases/tag/v1.5.0)
 - 05Feb2023, version 1.5.0-pre released.